eip4-mars/EIP4P2/Session5/readme.md

 ![](https://github.com/eip4-mars/EIP4P2/blob/master/Session5/deconvBlock.jpg)

-## JointMSELoss:
+## JointsMSELoss:
-JointMSELoss is the average Mean Squared Error Loss between Predicted Heatmap and Ground Truth Heatmap across all Joints.
+JointsMSELoss is the average Mean Squared Error Loss between Predicted Heatmap and Ground Truth Heatmap across all Joints.

 In our case there are 16 Joints So,